wagtail/how-to-run-a-wagtail-space/README.md

 ## Code of Conduct

+Wagtail Space events are required to have, publicise, and enforce a code of conduct that seeks to ensure the event is as safe and inclusive for all participants as possible.

 Here's an [example code of conduct](example-coc.md), which you're welcome to adapt for your event.

+We recommend:
+- Posting it on the website prior to opening registration
+- Emailing out a summary with a link to the full thing a few days prior to the event
+- Mention the high points during the conference opening, say where to find the written version, and remind people how they can get help

 ## Website